P&FM SCDF Submission For Flammable Products

 Annual fees for the storage licence vary depending on the type and quantity of materials stored.

 Compliance with safety standards and regulations is essential to ensure the safe storage of P&FM.
+Facilities must maintain a chemical register for hazardous materials and maintain equipment used for safe storage.

 Regular inspections are necessary to ensure compliance with the regulations and licence conditions.
+Secondary containment at the licensed premises should hold 110% of the largest tank volume.

 Transportation Of P&FM Scheduled Chemicals And Licence Requirements In Singapore